openzipkin/zipkin-aws/README.md

   AwsBufferedSqsSender.create("https://sqs.us-east-1.amazonaws.com/123456789012/queue")).build();
 ```

-Span messages sent to SQS use several keywords to indicate that message is a Zipkin span and what
-type of encoding is being used.
-The message keywords are as follows:
-Message body: 'zipkin'
-Message attribute: 'span'
-Message attribute data type: 'Binary.JSON' or 'Binary.THRIFT'

-When the SQS collector requests messages it only requests messages with binary attributes of type
-'span'.
-The attribute data type is then used to determine which Zipkin codec to use for
-deserialization.

-The message body is not used but is required by SQS and must not be null or empty.

 #### Properties

 `queueUrl`            | SQS queue URL to send spans.
 `credentialsProvider` | AwsCredentialsProvider to use for SQS API calls.
-Defaults to DefaultAwsCredentialsProviderChain
+Defaults to
-`encoding` | Span encoding to use, either JSON or Thrift, defaults to Thrift
+ DefaultAwsCredentialsProviderChain

+#### Message Format

+This sender only sends Thrift encoded Spans as base64 strings in the SQS message body.

-### AwsSnsSender
+### SnsSender
 TODO

 ## Collectors

-### AwsSqsCollector
+### SqsCollector

 Collects Spans from SQS using the AwsBufferedAsyncClient.
 This client maintains a queue and thread
 for buffering API requests and pre-fetching messages.
 By default this client will block a request
 for up to 20 seconds while waiting for messages.
 After messages are received or the wait time is
 reached the client will start a new request.
 Messages that are accepted by the collector are
-deleted from SQS.
+deleted from SQS after successfully storing them.

 ```java
 new AwsSqsCollector.Builder()